Man secretly happy co-worker who scored Hamilton tickets can’t use them - The Beaverton

 Man secretly happy co-worker who scored Hamilton tickets can’t use them

-– As theatres across remain closed, man, Julian Yoon, is secretly ecstatic his is unable to use his tickets.
+– As theatres across Ontario remain closed, local man, Julian Yoon, is secretly ecstatic his co-worker is unable to use his tickets.

 “I remember the day, he (smugly) posted to our office Slack channel that he snagged two orchestra seats.
 Now look – he can’t use them!”, cackled Yoon while cracking open a bottle of Armand de Brignac champagne.
 “Who is the bastard, orphan son of a whore now!?”